AliShirazi/Remote-View---Android/README.md

-innerID SDK Remote View-
+Remote View-

-A version of our 'experience' applications for the innerID SDK that would use the camera to take a picture of your finger and send it to an AWS EC2 server for processing using Google Protocol Buffer.
+A version of the'experience' applications for the innerID SDK that would use the camera to take a picture of your finger and send it to an AWS EC2 server for processing using Google Protocol Buffer.
 This processing would involve using a patented algorithm to analyze the image and then convert it to use for authentic fingerprint authentication.
 It was developed in 2014 without UI/UX guidance.

-The application uses the innerID SDK, which used Android NDK to pull the C fingerprint processing algorithm and use it in the Android application.
-Eclipse used for development.
+The application uses the innerID SDK, which I used Android NDK to pull the C fingerprint processing algorithm and use it in the Android application.
+Eclipse used for Android development.

 ****NOTE****